WheelerLab/QTPipe/Notes.md

 * Initial testing was run on the using the transcript fastq file taken from the GENCODE project, see **Test Data** for download instructions
 * Paired reads ERR188030_1.fastq.gz (1151 MB) and ERR188030_2.fastq.gz (1136 MB) were used to test this data

 1. Creating an index file
+Kallisto requires the proccessing of a transcriptome file.
+This is a one time process for a given reference file and should only take up to 10 minutes.
 ```bash
 kallisto index -i name_of_index_file.idx gencode.v28.transcripts.fa.gz
 ```